-Repeatable: May be repeated for a maximum of twenty-four (24) units Grade Type: Letter Grade Fee: Additional private instruction fee Prerequisite(s): MUS 089 and declared Music major or minor
+Repeatable: May be repeated for a maximum of twenty-four (24) units

 MUS 471 - Worship Leadership and Performance Seminar

 Worship Leadership and Performance continues the material studied in The Programming and Practice of worship and provides hands-on experience in planning and leading worship.
 Several worship situations will be set up and assigned to students who will plan a worship service, adapting to the assigned context.
 The worship service will be led with class participants assisting in musical roles as needed, and other students participate as congregational members.
 Each worship experience will be analyzed and evaluated by fellow students and instructor, followed by constructive discussion addressing areas of strength and suggestions for improvement.